How to make your own garden furniture

 Incorporate design details like lower shelves for storage of outdoor essentials or built-in cup holders for convenience.
 If using wood, sand the surfaces smoothly to prevent splinters and apply a weatherproof sealant to prolong its life.

-See also How to finance furniture for a new home
+See also How to date furniture by dovetail joints

 Don’t shy away from personal touches–paint the table in colors that reflect your style or use stencils for patterns.
 Consider adding LED lights underneath the tabletop for evenings when illumination is needed.
 This fusion of practicality and personal flair will create a striking centerpiece for gatherings.